 The Impact on Your Brain

 The first thing to know about MDMA is that it encourages the release of chemicals in the brain that create the elated feeling that comes with getting high.
-A combination of dopamine and serotonin gets released, and these create that satisfying feeling that people associated with taking MDMA, and it’s also one of the things that ultimately make it addictive.
+A combination of dopamine and serotonin gets released, and these create that satisfying feeling that people associate with taking MDMA, and it’s also one of the things that ultimately make it addictive.

 There are long-term impacts on the brain as well.
 For example, some people become more likely to suffer depression and other mental health struggles when they become habitual MDMA users or when they become dependent on it.
-People can also suffer memory issues as a result of their MDMA usage too.
+People can also suffer memory issues as a result of their MDMA usage.

 Tolerance Leading to Increased Amounts of MDMA Used